 Six year probationary period.
-Faculty are required to demonstrate excellence in research (new knowledge) and teaching as evidenced by publications in peer-reviewed journals.
+Faculty are required to demonstrate excellence in research (creating new knowledge) as evidenced by publications in peer-reviewed journals and excellence in teaching.

 Research Teaching (RT): [National Funding, Publications, Teaching/Mentoring] Faculty should have made a significant contribution to their research discipline; obtained extramural, peer-reviewed funding; published in the major scientific journals of their research specialty; and demonstrated excellence in teaching or mentoring.
 External funding for the faculty member's research program is the key component in this track with the expectation that promotion to Associate Professor requires two grants from NIH or equivalent stature.
-Promotion to Professor requires maintenance of funding and national recognition as an expert in one's field (e.g., service on NIH grant review study sections, president of a national society).
-Faculty are expected to publish an average of one peer-reviewed manuscript per year as corresponding author during the probationary period.
-Thus the level of expected productivity is at least 6 publications during 6 years; however, a fewer number of such publications will be acceptable if the research has been published in very high impact journals such as Science or Nature.
-Achievements include invited papers, research seminars, national advisory boards.
+Promotion to Professor requires maintenance of funding and national recognition as an expert in one's field (e.g., service on NIH grant review study sections, hold major appointment in a national society).
+Faculty are expected to demonstrate a consistent publication track record in high quality journals.
+Additional achievements include invited papers, research seminars and national advisory boards.
 Service to the University is also important, but not sufficient for promotion in the absence of research and teaching.
 Service to the department includes training clinical faculty in research techniques and assisting them in publishing as well as helping residents and medical students who are interested in research.

-Clinical Teaching (CT): [Service, Clinical Practice, Teaching, Publications, +/- Funding] Faculty in this track should have made a significant contribution to the development and/or application of creative advances in medical care and to the fostering of such clinical care in students, residents, and fellows.
+Clinical Teaching (CT): [Service, Clinical Practice, Teaching, Publications, +/- Funding] Faculty in this track should have made a significant contribution to the development and/or application of creative advances in medical care and to the fostering of such clinical care by education of students, residents, and fellows.
 This aim is achieved through teaching excellence, scholarly activity (in education or advancement of medical practice), and/or research activities.

 Although peer reviewed funding is not a requirement, these faculty are expected to obtain funding that may include pharmaceutical/manufacturer and noncompetitive grants.
 Editing textbooks and writing book chapters, clinical case reports, and abstracts have the equal weight for advancement as peer-reviewed research publications.
-The Department of Anesthesiology requires the equivalent of eight publications for the advancement from assistant to associate professor.
-Promotion to full professor requires an additional ten publications.
-The candidate must be first author on at least one third of these publications
+The Department of Anesthesiology requires the demonstration of a consistent publication record for the advancement from assistant to associate professor.
+Promotion to full professor requires additional publications that demonstrate the faculty is a recognized expert in their specialty.